IHE/ITI.SeR/SeR.md

-When an Requester Entity (XDS Document Consumer) request documents from an XDS Repository, the XDS Document Repository uses an Authorization Decisions Query [ITI-79] to query the Authoriztaion Decision from the Authorization Decisions Manager.
+When an Requester Entity (XDS Document Consumer) request documents from an XDS Repository, the XDS Document Repository uses an Authorization Decisions Query [ITI-79] to query the Authorization Decision from the Authorization Decisions Manager.
 The Authorization Decisions Manager builds an Access Decision based on
 - the information send with the Authorization Decisions Query [ITI-79]
 - the document metadata stored in the XDS Registry